The party responsible for processing your data is

-User data i soften used for analytical and marketing purposes by the Social Networks.
-Based on that, Usage profiles can be created and used to show user’s specific ads in the social network or on other websites.
-For this purpose, Cookies and other identifiers could be stored on the user’s devices.
+User data are often used for analytical and marketing purposes by the social networks.
+Based on that, usage profiles can be created and used to show user’s specific ads in the social networks or on other websites.
+For this purpose, cookies and other identifiers could be stored on the user’s devices.

-By our use of Social media presence, there is a chance, that we can gain access to user statistics offered by the social network.
+By our use of social media presence, there is a chance, that we can gain access to user statistics offered by the social network.
 Those statistics are aggregated.
-Details and links to the data we can obtain by the Social network, please the list below.
+Details and links to the data we can obtain by the social networks, please the list below.

 - Instagram (Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Irland)